-- Phase 1 Residential development incorporating properties 01 to 66; completed during 2014 and 2015 (GAT Report forthcoming); - Phase 2 Commercial/Office development; completed in 2015 (GAT Report forthcoming); and - Phase 3 Residential development incorporating 64 properties; scheduled from November 2015.
+- Phase 1 Residential development incorporating properties 01 to 66; completed during 2014 and 2015 (GAT Report forthcoming); - Phase 2 Commercial/Office development; completed in 2015 (GAT Report forthcoming); - Phase 3 Residential development incorporating 64 properties; on-going since November 2015; and - Phase 3 Extension land to the east of the current development has been purchased from the Welsh Government to allow for temporary use as a site compound/site set up and topsoil storage.

-The Phase 3 development is located on open pastureland between the A470 trunk road to the east and the Phase 1 development and Pen Dyffryn estate to the west, as indicated on Beech Developments drawing NL-PH3-SS-100 (Figure 01).
+The Phase 3 development extension is located on open pastureland between the A470 trunk road to the east and the Phase 3 development and Pen Dyffryn estate to the west, as indicated on Beech Developments drawing NL-PH3-SS-105 (Figure 01).